varnish/varnish-wiki/source/content/tutorials/varnish/index.rst

 In order to build Varnish from source you need a number of packages installed.
 On a Debian or Ubuntu system these are:

+.. code-block: bash

   automake
   autotools-dev
   libedit-dev
   libjemalloc-dev
   libncurses-dev
   libpcre3-dev
   libtool
   pkg-config
   python-docutils
   python-sphinx
   graphviz

 Build dependencies on Red Hat / CentOS ......................................

 To build Varnish on a Red Hat or CentOS system you need the following packages installed:

+.. code-block: bash

   autoconf
   automake
   jemalloc-devel
   libedit-devel
   libtool
   ncurses-devel
   pcre-devel
   pkgconfig
   python-docutils
   python-sphinx
   graphviz

 Build dependencies on a SmartOS Zone